 Have a look at our guide to planting, which will explain apple rootstocks and planting distances, and pollination groups.
-You'll also find lots of helpful advice in the resources below and in our FAQs.
+You'll also find lots of helpful advice in the links below and in our FAQs.
 Our apple trees are all supplied as young bare root plants, so they're only available from November to the end of March - i.e. when they are dormant.
 You can reserve them in the nursery in advance of this period, however.

-Our Apple Trees Are British Grown
+Our Apple Trees For Sale

 Apple Trees Advice & Guides